sajib-4414/sajib-4414.github.io/README.md

 ### Introduction

-I am a Science Masters student at the University of Regina.
+I am a Computer Science Masters student at the University of Regina.
 I like to solve problems and learn new things.
 I previously worked for 3 years in Mobile application and Django framework.
 I am really enthusiastic to learn more about scaleable back-end development